 There are two: the first is the harissa butter chicken, as I think it is a good example of what a lot of the book is about.
 It’s easy to prepare and packed with flavour, also it seems to be a real crowd pleaser!
 I’m not the kind of chef or writer (or eater for that matter) that relies on chicken, however there is something wonderfully comforting about being presented with a whole roast chicken, which I think a lot of people can relate to.
 The gently spiced buttery juices are so moreish, and if I’m truly honest the best bit about it is the leftovers.
 Shredding the meat into the harissa butter and packing it in a sandwich the next day… It’s the butty of dreams.

 The other recipe is my homemade butter.
 It is such a simple recipe but it takes me straight back to my childhood, it was something we always made with my mum as a treat.
 Despite being incredibly easy there is a real sense of achievement with making butter and it’s impressive too.
 I highly recommend it.

 Oh loads!
 I think a lot of people assume if you work in food you’re a bit of a snob, but you’ll always find tins of Heinz cream of tomato soup and baked beans in my cupboard.
 And a pack of nobbly bobblys in the freezer.

 What do you want to tackle next in the kitchen?

-For years now I have been shadowing my yiayia in the kitchen, learning and absorbing everything she knows - she is a Cypriot cooking wizard.
-It’s so important to me that these recipes are passed down, and she really does make the best stuffed vine leaves in the world.
-This is my constant project, learning the food from the motherland - everything from pickling caper leaves to stuffed courgette flowers, fresh walnut spoon sweets to flaounes.
+For years now I have been shadowing my yiayia in the kitchen, learning and absorbing everything she knows – she is a Cypriot cooking wizard.
+It’s so important to me that these recipes are passed down, and she really does make the best stuffed vine leaves in the world (click here to watch Georgie and her beloved yiayia making said stuffed vine leaves).
+This is my constant project, learning the food from the motherland – everything from pickling caper leaves to stuffed courgette flowers, fresh walnut spoon sweets to flaounes.